willfarrell/aws-wishlist/README.md

 - [ ] Allow DNS override apply at the subnet level instead of the VPC level

 ## S3
-- [ ] Allow Multipart Uploads to S3 buckets with Object Lock endabled by default w/ Additional checksums.
+- [ ] Allow Content-Digest header support
 - [ ] Allow CSP header on HTML files to be set -  allow overriding to allow inline styles/scripts with `nonce/hashes`
 - [x] For Upload Signed URLs, allow only one file to complete.
 Additional attempts before expiry should be rejected.
 Now possible with `If-None-Match`